 Monitor the Air Ducts for Condensation

 When running the HVAC unit for a while, condensation can accumulate within the air ducts and attract mold spores.
 When it develops, spores can travel throughout the ducts and into each room, creating a number of health issues and even contributing to additional mold growth in more areas of your house.

 Conduct Regular Roof Inspections

 Roof leaks are most common during the spring and summertime when it rains most often.
-Heavy rainfall will eventually cause a leak that may start small at first, but eventually grow and contribute to mold growth, in addition to water damage.
+Heavy rainfall can eventually cause a leak that may start small at first, but will eventually grow and contribute to mold growth and water damage.

 To prevent this issue, conduct regular roof inspections to find and repair any leaks before they become worse.

 Mold Prevention Tips to Take All Year Round